 - 1/2 cup butter

 - 1 cup packed light brown sugar

 - 1/4 cup maple syrup (the real stuff!)

 - 1 1/2 cups chopped pecans (I like a mixture of chopped and pieces)

-- Mix on LOW speed and add butter, eggs and the salt.
+- Fit the stand mixer with the dough hook attachment and add butter, eggs and salt, then mix on LOW speed until combined.
 Gradually add in the flour, in about 1 cup increments.
 When all the flour has been added, increase mixer speed to about MED, and mix about 5 minutes, or until a soft dough forms.

 - Lightly flour your counter or other flat surface and transfer dough onto it.
 Dust your hands with flour and knead by hand about a minute or so, or until the dough comes together.
 Form the dough into a ball and transfer to prepared mixing bowl.

 - Cover bowl with plastic wrap, loosely, and a clean kitchen towel.
 Place in a warm spot for about 2 hours, or until doubled in size.